-This Lender Letter contains the policies previously published in LL-2020-07 on Nov.
-18, 2020, with the most recent changes noted below.
-For aconsolidated description of previous updates to this Lender Letter and LL-2020-07, refer to the Change Control Log.
-The policies in this Lender Letter are effective immediately and until we provide further notice, unless otherwise stated.
+This Lender Letter contains the policies previously published in LL 2021-07 on May 4, 2022 with the most recent changes noted below.
+For a consolidated description of previous updates to this Lender Letter, refer to the Change Control Log.